 As of 2020, AFS staff uses a prize management system to track section prizes and their winners, which will make it easier for staff to support section efforts, thus helping to share the burden in managing prizes.
 The system depends on prize committee chairs to:

 1) Submit your current prize call for submissions.

-- It’s important that this is the first step; once the prize is posted in AFS News, AFS staff will share it in AFS social media, and contact the prize contact person to let them know they can share the prize information in their own channels.
+- It’s important that this is the first step; once the call for submissions has been submitted, AFS staff will update the prize page, publish the call in the AFS Newsletter and social media, and contact the prize contact person to let them know they can share the prize information in their own channels.

 - The form offers a short list of submission deadlines.
 Committee members can choose the deadline that best fits their process, but they should understand that AFS staff must be informed of the winner by October 1 in order to arrange an announcement and payment in time for the AFS Annual Meeting.